-Featuring state, national, and international experts on cyber security – one of the hot topics of 2016 in business.
+Featuring local and national experts on cyber security – one of the hot topics of 2017 in business.

 With the increasing risk and sophistication of cyber attacks, there is a continuous need to adapt your business strategy to protect sensitive business and personal information.
 This inaugural Cyber Security Conference brings national and international experts to the state and is sponsored by the Management Science and Information Systems Department and the Center for Executive and Professional Development, Spears School of Business, Oklahoma State University.

 Learn from the experts and take advantage of questions and answers and networking to develop new ideas and get the information you need to address cyber security including how to:

 - understand the risks your organization faces

 - define the nature and motivation of different threats—fraud, theft,

 - develop a cyber security strategy for your business.